OpenSTREAM-solvers/openstream/README.md

 Detailed [installation instructions](https://openstream-solvers.github.io/openstream/Usage/gettingStarted.html) can be found in the software documentation.

-A tutorial is provided to get familar with most common functionalities.
+Tutorials are provided to get familiar with most common functionalities.

 ## Citing